San Francisco Volcano, Catamarca, Argentina

 - Entrance to the hot springs

-- Group camping equipment (tents, stove, dishes)
+- Group camping equipment (tents, cooking equipment, tableware)

 - Personal Accident Insurance